04-11-19 | References

 Microsoft Azure offers a few different methods of grouping services: Subscription, tagging, and resource groups.
 Within tagging, you can set up keys and values around labels such as intended use, projects, and cost centers.
 There are many benefits to doing this.
 Labeling cost centers is a great way to get insight into your environment and see who is using what.
-However, there are some downsides to solely using server tagging, and specifically only using Azure’s server tagging tools, as your cost management strategy.
+However, there are some downsides to solely using server tagging, and specifically only using Microsoft’s server tagging tools, as your Azure cost management strategy.

 Operationally, server tagging is a great resource.
 Once each VM is accounted for with a tag, it’s easy to identify orphaned resources, which is one component of sprawl.
 In the Azure portal, you can quickly pull up all your tagged resources and make sure they’re running smoothly.